mustafahakkoz/Advertisement-CTR-Prediction/README.md

 ---

-#### Idea:
+#### Approach:

 The main ideas of the project are:

-1. Reading dataset with chunks and downcasting to fit into the memory.
+- Reading dataset with chunks and downcasting to fit into the memory.

-2. Target encoding with smoothing.
+- Target encoding with smoothing.

-3. SGD model with mini-batches.
+- SGD model with mini-batches.

-4. class_weights to balance classes.
+- class_weights to balance classes.

 Implementation details can be found in the document [DIGIX Implementation Instruction.docx](https://github.com/mustafahakkoz/Advertisement-CTR-Prediction/blob/master/DIGIX%20Implementation%20Instruction.docx "DIGIX Implementation Instruction.docx").

 ---

-#### Repo Content and Implementation:
+#### Repo Content and Implementation Steps:

 [1. read data](https://github.com/mustafahakkoz/Advertisement-CTR-Prediction/tree/master/1.%20read%20data "1. read data")